 Another factor you have to keep in mind if you are leveraged yield farming is that a large part of your total APR or APY is in ALPACA rewards.
 Those are claimable on the STAKE page and are not factored into your equity value shown in the farming dashboard.
 Of course, you can add them as collateral to your farming position if you want or stake them in another pool to earn yields on them which achieves the same effect as compounding, only in multiple baskets.

 As for your position/equity value not increasing, if the APR on your leveraged farming pair is low enough, it's possible that the yield farming and trading fees are only enough to cover the borrowing interest.
 In that case, your position value would not increase, but the ALPACA rewards are where you'd be earning your yields, which is not calculated in those metrics.

 In addition, it's important to remember that in the short and possibly medium-term, the greatest impact on your position/equity value will be the prices of the assets.
 This is like any other farming.
 If the prices move unfavorably for you, this can result in your equity and position value dropping.
 Since it takes time for yields to accrue to substantial amounts relative to your principal, they will not be able to cover this asset exposure in a short time.
 So it's recommended you choose carefully about which token pair you farm in.

-On the farm page, on the Your Positions dashboard, at the top right you should see a Claim button.
+On the Portfolio page, on the Your Positions dashboard, at the top right you should see a Claim button.
 Click that and you will find your rewards.